 Whether your idea of a good time is a no-holds-barred arena rock show, an elegant performance by a string quartet or something in between, Worcester has you covered.
 The 15,000 seat DCU Center hosts everything from NCAA sporting events and monster truck rallies to performances by the likes of Elton John, Carrie Underwood and Michael Bublé.
 For an evening that’s a little more low-key, historic Mechanics Hall has welcomed artists that include Yo-Yo Ma and Livingston Taylor, and the Hanover Theatre regularly features Broadway tours and nationally recognized performers.
+The WooSox, a professional minor league baseball team, began their first season in 2021 at the new Polar Park in Worcester.
 Worcester is also home to the Bravehearts, a collegiate summer baseball franchise, who play their home games at Holy Cross’ own Fitton Field.

 Worcester features an impressive mix of history, art and outdoor fun.
+The historic Canal District offers events, clubs, restaurants, and retail.
 The award-winning American Antiquarian Society holds the largest collection of printed materials dating from the arrival of the first European settlers to 1876.
 The Worcester Art Museum hosts world-class exhibitions and displays masterworks by Renoir, Monet, Matisse and Cezanne.
-Or for something a bit more natural, you can explore the EcoTarium, a unique indoor-outdoor environmental museum, or venture out of town to ski, bike, hike, rock climb or kayak at nearby Broad Meadow Brook Sanctuary, Blackstone River Bikeway, Purgatory Chasm and Wachusett Mountain.
+Or for something a bit more natural, you can explore the EcoTarium, a unique indoor-outdoor environmental museum, or venture out of town to ski, bike, hike, rock climb or kayak at nearby Broad Meadow Brook Sanctuary, Blackstone River Bikeway, Blackstone Gateway Park, Blackstone Heritage Corridor Visitor Center, Purgatory Chasm and Wachusett Mountain.

 No matter if it's Chinese food, pizza, pasta or a sandwich you crave, the hundreds of restaurants in Worcester will satisfy the most discriminating eater — usually at prices anyone can afford.
 The Worcester Lunch Car Company made the city famous for its beautifully crafted diner cars, and you can still step into the Boulevard, the Kenmore or the Miss Worcester diners for an authentic taste of the past.
+The Worcester Public Market is a European-style marketplace featuring mostly food vendors.
 Unique ethnic neighborhoods offer a range of cuisines, and Shrewsbury Street is a popular destination with more than 40 restaurants and shops.

 In central New England, there’s no shortage of opportunities to indulge your inner shopaholic.
 Worcester has a variety of stores and sellers to match its eclectic character — from the diverse merchants of Shrewsbury Street to the vendors of the Crompton Collective — and many are within walking distance of the College.
 If you’re looking for a more traditional shopping center, we’re also just minutes from the Auburn Mall and the Shoppes at Blackstone Valley.
 The Natick Mall — the largest in New England with more than 200 stores — is about 45 minutes away, as are the Wrentham Outlets.